2018 Liberal Party of Australia leadership spills: Aftermath

 As the leader of the Liberal Party and subsequently of the Coalition, Scott Morrison was invited to form a government and was sworn in as the 30th Prime Minister of Australia, a few hours after the leadership spill.
 On the same day Josh Frydenberg, elected as the party's deputy leader, was sworn in as Treasurer.

 On the day that the vote was announced, National MP Kevin Hogan made good on his earlier promise and moved to the crossbench.
 However, he maintained his National membership and continued to sit in the National party room.
 He also promised to support the Coalition on confidence and supply.

-Turnbull notified after his ouster as Liberal leader that he intended to resign from parliament, forcing a by-election to replace him in his Sydney seat of Wentworth.
+Turnbull confirmed his intention after his ousting as Liberal leader to resign from parliament, forcing a by-election to replace him in his Sydney seat of Wentworth.
 His departure meant a drop in the Coalition to 74 seats.

 On 26 August, Bishop said that she would not continue as Foreign Minister under the first Morrison Ministry, and would move to the backbench for the remainder of her term.
 She announced her retirement from politics in February the following year, i.e. she would not re-contest her seat in the upcoming 2019 federal election.

 The first Newspoll after the spill had Labor on 56 percent of the two-party vote to the Coalition's 44 percent.
 Bill Shorten became the preferred prime minister in the Newspoll for the first time since 2015.
 The subsequent Newspoll taken a fortnight later showed no improvement on the two-party preferred vote, which remained at 56-44 to Labor, following four consecutive 51-49s to Labor prior to the spill.

 On 29 August Julia Banks, member for Chisholm, announced she would retire at the next election.
 She cited "bullying and intimidation" and the leadership spills as "the last straw" for her decision.
 Lucy Gichuhi threatened to name MPs who bullied during the spill, furthermore stating that she was asked during her preselection in June 2018 if she thought Turnbull was the right person to lead the Liberal party.
 Gichuhi was subsequently assured by Scott Morrison that the bullying would be dealt with and it was later clarified, at least publicly, that the bullying was not in direct connection to the leadership spill.
 Brian Loughnane and Chris McDiven, were appointed to review the Liberal party's state branches' processes for handling complaints, but there was no investigation into individual complaints.